antonioSF/html/README.md

 WSA Internal HTML5 Coding Standards Guide

 > **Note**: The purpose of these guides are to provide coding standards and conventions for the majority of WSA projects.
 Some elements might not be required depending on the project specifications.
-It also assumes you have a basic knowledge of Front-End technologies and Responsive Web Design.
+It also assumes you have a basic or no knowledge of Front-End technologies and Responsive Web Design.

 Other Style Guides